-The VSC is distinguished from standard XInput devices in several ways:
+The Steam Controller is distinguished from standard XInput devices in several ways:

 - Two digital "grip" paddles on the back